 Organic food may not have more vitamins than conventionally grown food, but it does offer a significant health advantage: No pesticides.
 Many popular pesticides are known “endocrine disruptors,” meaning they interfere with your body’s metabolism by mimicking, blocking, or otherwise interfering with the body’s natural hormones, according to a report issued by The Endocrine Society.
 The researchers found that regular exposure to pesticides through food was correlated with an increased risk of both obesity and diabetes.
-If you can’t afford all organic food, just go organic for the eight most contaminated types of produce.
-Or you can always try growing some of your own fruits and vegetables.

 Use chopsticks or try this fork trick

 Anything that slows you down when you eat can help you become more mindful of what you’re eating, how much you’re enjoying it, and how full you are feeling, according to a study done by Cornell University.
 One easy way to put a speed bump between you and your plate is to try different utensils.
 Chopsticks will slow most North Americans down, but if you don’t have pair handy, try simply switching your fork to your non-dominant hand.
 You’ll have to concentrate harder before each bite and will pay more attention to your food.

 Swap out sweats for a cute outfit